-- Check the engine oil level.
+- Stand the motorcycle upright on a horizontal surface. - Check the engine oil level.

 After switching off the engine, wait one minute before checking the level.

 The engine oil must be between the lower and upper edge of the oil level viewer.